RMAF 2005

 ________________

 Never judge a book by its cover!
-New cable company Sunny Cable demonstrated their Time Coherent Technology using a prototype loudspeaker that employs internally modified crossovers using their patent-pending technology but an exterior that dare I say was quite unattractive.
-Sunny Lo (above right) and Sunny Cable’s prez Andre Au still were able to get some startling sonic results considering the less than reference-caliber Cerwin Vega woofer staring right at me.
-Mr. Lo’s point might have been missed by some but I think most got the message: this patent-pending technology works regardless of how attractive, expensive or inexpensive your loudspeakers may be.
-Using this technology within a loudspeaker’s crossover, Sunny Lo states “finally, you get the best of Electrostats, bipolar and dynamic drivers in terms of dynamics, three-dimensionality and accurate tonal balance combined into one.”
+New cable company Sunny Cable demonstrated their Time Coherent Technology using a prototype loudspeaker that employs internally modified crossovers using their patent-pending technology, but an exterior that, dare I say, was quite unattractive.
+Sunny Lo (above right) and Sunny Cable’s prez, Andre Au, were still able to get some startling sonic results considering the less-than-reference-caliber Cerwin Vega woofer staring right at me.
+Mr. Lo’s point might have been missed by some, but I think most got the message: this patent-pending technology works regardless of how attractive, expensive, or inexpensive your loudspeakers may be.
+Using this technology within a loudspeaker’s crossover, Sunny Lo states, “finally, you get the best of Electrostats, bipolar and dynamic drivers in terms of dynamics, three-dimensionality and accurate tonal balance combined into one.”

 ________________